lean-delivery/ansible-role-aem-node/README.md

 - supports multiple publishing instances for one authoring
 - can create aem groups with predefined permissions
 - can create aem user accounts
-- can install and configure Amazon S3 and Azure Data Stores for binary data
+- can install and configure Amazon S3 and Azure Data Stores for binary data.
+The following combinations have been tested and work:
+  - AEM 6.4 with Amazon S3 connector v1.8.6
+  - AEM 6.5 with Amazon S3 connector v1.8.6
+  - AEM 6.5 with Azure blob connector v1.9.12

 Requirements